Additive estimates of the permanent using Gaussian fields: Introduction

-When $A$ is positive semi-definite (PSD) matrix, we have that $\text{perm}(A) \geq 0$ since the permanent is a monotone function with respect to the Loewner order \cite{AG}, and therefore there is no ambiguity of sign.
-The earliest result we know for PSD matrices is due to Marcus in \cite{Ma} which provides an approximation within a factor of $M!$ using the diagonal entries of the matrices.
-That is $\prod^{M}_{i=1} A_{ii} \leq \text{perm}(A) \leq M!\prod^{M}_{i=1} A_{ii}$.
+For obtaining a multiplicative (relative) approximation of a matrix $A$ with non-negative entries, it was seminally shown by Jerrum, Sinclair, and Vigoda in \cite{JSV} that there exists a randomized algorithm that outputs $Z$ such that in time polynomial in $M$ and $1/\epsilon$ with a running time of $\tilde{O}(M^{10})$ using warm-starts.
+For positive semidefinite matrix $A$, the earliest multiplicative approximation result is due to Marcus \cite{Ma} which provides an approximation within a factor of $M!$ using the diagonal entries of the matrices.
 Recent works \cite{AG} and \cite{YP}, provide a polynomial time deterministic approximation within an exponential factor $c^{M}$ for $c = e^{1+\gamma}$, with $\gamma$ being Euler's constant.
+It was recently shown by Meiburg in \cite{M}, that approximating the permanent of a positive semidefinite matrix within an exponential factor $2^{M^{1-\epsilon}}$ is NP-hard for any $\epsilon > 0$.